 - Wireless broadband

-This is a new type of broadband internet connection technology that provides high-speed wireless internet within a large area.
+This is a type of broadband internet connection technology that provides high-speed wireless internet within a large area.
 These ISPs provide internet speeds that are close to or higher than the wired broadband speeds provided by cable and DSL ISPs.
-It is usually used where the wired broadband connection cannot be accessed (remote areas).
+It is usually used in places where the wired broadband connection cannot be accessed (remote areas).

 - Fiber optic broadband